michalis0/DataScience_and_MachineLearning/README.md

 ---

-## Repository Structure

-This repo contains both non-graded lab material and graded coursework.
+This repository contains the following material:

 - **/Labs** — Weekly Jupyter notebooks used in class for practice.
 - **/Assignments** — Individual programming assignments.